posativ/regenwolken/doc/USAGE.rst

 conf.yaml
 =========

-It is *no* real YAML, just enough to configure Regenwolken.
+It is *no* real YAML, just enough to configure regenwolken.
 This is the current default conf.yaml:

 ::

-    # conf.yaml for Regenwolken
+    # conf.yaml for regenwolken

     hostname: localhost
     bind_address: 0.0.0.0